pixelflinger/whykk/README.md

 ## The Y2K bug on Atari ST

-The Y2K (Year 2000) bug on the Atari ST is due to a subtle conflict between two operating system layers: GEMDOS (the disk operating system) and XBIOS (the extended BIOS).
+The Y2K (Year 2000) bug on the Atari ST is due to a conflict between two operating system layers: GEMDOS (the disk operating system) and XBIOS (the extended BIOS).